vitessio/website/content/en/docs/14.0/user-guides/schema-changes/unmanaged-schema-changes.md

 You can apply schema changes directly to the underlying MySQL shard primary instances.

 VTTablet will eventually notice the change and update itself.
-This is controlled by the `-queryserver-config-schema-reload-time` parameter which defaults to 1800 seconds.
+This is controlled by the `--queryserver-config-schema-reload-time` parameter which defaults to 1800 seconds.

 You can also explicitly issue the `vtctlclient` `ReloadSchema` command to make it reload immediately.
 Specify a tablet to reload the schema from, as in: